cran/spreval/README.md

 The `spreval` package contains a number of functions to assess irrigation sprinkler system application uniformity and efficiency.
 Use of the functions allow for assessment of lateral-move, solid-set, and hose pull (big gun) irrigation systems.

-`spreval::catchcan` is a data file included in this package.
+Assessment of landscape sprinkler irrigation systems may also be done using functions contained in the package.
+The description at the top of the [package’s CRAN page](https://CRAN.R-project.org/package=spreval) provides more detail and background. `spreval::catchcan` is a data file included in this package.
 Methods implemented in this package and data used in the vignettes are taken from the references below:

 ## References